KangchengHou/admix-kit/docs/rfmix.md

 ## Filter reference samples
 # extract 1st column (sample name) and 2nd column (populations)
-# here we use CEU, YRI, PEL for reference populations for Latino populations
+# Here, we use CEU, YRI, PEL for reference populations for Latino populations
+# NOTE: it is up to your choice what reference populations to use
+# e.g., For local ancestry inference of European-African admixed individuals, we
+# recommend using CEU, YRI only.
 awk '$2=="CEU" || $2=="YRI" || $2=="PEL" {print $1 "\t" $2}' \
     ${REF_DIR}/out/metadata/${build}.unrelated_sample.tsv >${out_prefix}.tmp.sample_map.tsv